Where did you intern abroad? What was your position?

-I was an intern from March 2011 to August 2011 at Aga Khan University Hospital, Nairobi.
+I was an intern at Aga Khan University Hospital, Nairobi.
 My internship was working as a project officer in the nursing services department, so I had the opportunity to collaborate with a variety of people, which was a great exposure to the international workplace.
 I learned from physicians, nurses, pharmacists and even patients.

 What made you want to intern abroad?